cs0320/server-gearup/README.md

 ## Additional Info for Sprint 2

 You can deserialize a Json object into a Java object with fewer fields.
-E.g., if you've got a Json object with 26 different fields:
+E.g., if you have a Json object with 26 different fields:

 ```json
 {